Coming Around Again (Carly Simon song): Year-end charts

+Certifications

 In popular culture

-The song was featured in a 1987 episode of the US daytime soap opera General Hospital as well as a 1988 episode of The Bold and the Beautiful.
+The song was featured in the 1986 film Heartburn and a 1987 episode of the US daytime soap opera General Hospital as well as a 1988 episode of The Bold and the Beautiful.
 It was used on the 1996–97 ITV medical drama Staying Alive with opening and end theme tunes, and it was used on the daytime serial Santa Barbara for the Mason and Julia characters.

 The song was used in an episode of Netflix's Firefly Lane, which premiered in 2021.

-The song was covered by Irish girl group B*Witched in 1999, as the B-side to their single "Jesse Hold On".

-Northern Irish rock band Ash covered the song in 2009, and their version is included on their A-Z Vol. 1 compilation.
+Duet with Alanis Morissette

+In 2025, Canadian rock singer-songwriter Alanis Morissette recorded a duet version of the song with Carly Simon.
+The version was released in all digital platforms.
+The duet version was featured in the film My Mother's Wedding.